RVenemy/RetailIQ/README.md

 pytest
 ```

 Tests are in the `tests/` directory, following a one-to-one module-to-test pattern.
 Ensure you have a test database configured or the environment in `.env` supports testing.
-The Flask tutorial suggests ignoring the `.pytest_cache/` directory and other build artifacts in version control【49†L99-L106】.
+The Flask tutorial suggests ignoring the `.pytest_cache/` directory and other build artifacts in version control.

 ## Contributing